 God has ordained that only men are to serve in positions of spiritual teaching authority in the church.
-This is not because men are necessarily better teachers or because women are inferior or less intelligent (which is not the case).
+This does not imply men are better teachers or that women are inferior or less intelligent.
 It is simply the way God designed the church to function.
 Men are to set the example in spiritual leadership—in their lives and through their words.
 Women are also to set an example in their lives, but in a different way (1 Peter 3:1-6).
 Women are encouraged to teach other women (Titus 2:3–5).
 The Bible also does not restrict women from teaching children.
 The only activity women are restricted from is teaching or having spiritual authority over men.
-This precludes women from serving as pastors to men.
-This does not make women less important, by any means, but rather gives them a ministry focus more in agreement with God’s plan and His gifting of them.
+This bars women from serving as pastors to men.
+This does not make women less important, by any means; rather, it gives them a ministry focus more in agreement with God’s design.